sho-higashi/nestjs-template/README.md

-a template app for nestjs
+a template app for nestjs using

 - nestjs
-- app
+- openapi
 - prisma
 - postgres